ncarchedi/pennywise-app/privacy_policy.md

 ## How and Why We Use Information

-Pennywise uses the collected data for various purposes:
+Day One Labs LLC uses the collected data for various purposes:

 - To provide and maintain our Services–for example, to set up and maintain your account or load your financial transactions;
 - To further develop and improve our Services–for example by adding new features that we think our users will enjoy or will help them to manage their finances more effectively;
 - To monitor and analyze trends and better understand how users interact with our Services, which helps us improve our Services and make them easier to use;
-- To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of Pennywise and others, which may result in us declining a transaction or the use of our Services;
+- To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of Day One Labs LLC and others, which may result in us declining a transaction or the use of our Services;
 - To communicate with you.
 For example, we may email you to solicit your feedback, share tips for getting the most out of our products, or keep you up to date on Pennywise.
 If you don’t want to hear from us, you can opt out of marketing communications at any time.
 (Please keep in mind that even if you opt out, we’ll still send you important updates relating to your account); and
 - To personalize your experience using our Services, provide content recommendations, target our marketing messages to groups of our users (for example, those who have been our user for a certain length of time), and serve relevant advertisements.